-In June 2020 we ratified our first contract with 99% in favor of 859 voters.
-Our contract includes major gains on priority topics for researchers at Columbia, like the highest postdoctoral salaries in NYC, six weeks of fully paid parental leave - for the first time ever for Postdocs and Associate researchers - in addition to 6-8 weeks of medical leave, strong protections against harassment and discrimination, and equity for Fellows, among many others.
+Our contract includes major gains on priority topics for researchers at Columbia, like relocation cost reimbursements, higher postdoctoral salaries and mandatory yearly raises, six weeks of fully paid parental leave - won by us for the first time ever for Postdocs and Associate researchers - in addition to 6-8 weeks of medical leave, strong protections against harassment and discrimination, equity for Fellows, and reimbursements for Visa related cost among many others.
 In addition, by codifying our conditions of employment in our contract we can for the first time enforce our rights equally across the university.
-Now, we are moving to negotiate our second contract and with the engagement of a majority of researchers we can win even more rights and protections.